kshetline/tubular_time/README.md

 | IS | `9/4/86` |
 | IxL | `8:30:00 PM EDT` |

-## Parsing with a format string, optional locale, with formatted output.
+## Parsing with a format string, optional locale, with formatted output

 | | .format('IMM') |
 |---|---|